alphasaft/Micro/docs/handbook.md

 That `default` block could be anything : throwing, or actually implementing variables with, say, a `HashMap`.
 What's important is the fact `#name` allows for fine-grained control over identifiers, so that you can actually treat `true`, `false`, or, say, `null`, separately from the rest.

-Generally speaking, when implementing a feature, you must follow these steps to determine which option suits it the best :
-* If this features controls how a block of code is executed, like `if (...) { ... }`, use a macro,
-* Else, if some kind of special value, like `undefined`, use `#name`,
-* Else, look at how it operates on its constituents.
-If, when you try to write it as a macro, you find yourself evaluating everything exactly once whenever the macro is ran, use an operator instead ; else, use a macro.

 ### Handling more-than-binary operators